-PRE-REQUISITES
+PRE-REOUISITES

-Pupils wishing to study Further Maths at A Level should have a real passion for the subject along with a strong work ethic.
-A potential student should be a very strong mathematician and be resilient in the face of increasingly complex subject matter.
-A potential student should naturally structure a mathematical argument using equations and correct mathematical notation consistently and accurately.
-The student should be aware that even if they found GCSE easy and are a capable mathematician they will be looking at concepts that will challenge them significantly, they will make mistakes and must not give up when the topics are difficult.
-You will receive 2 A Levels in maths: A Level Mathematics and A Level Further Mathematics.
+Pupils wishing to study Further Maths at A Level should Discrete/ Decision Mathematics have a real passion for the subject along with a strong Decision/Discrete Mathematics is a branch of mathematics work ethic.
+A potential student should be a very strong which looks at modelling real life situations using graph mathematician and be resilient in the face of increasingly theory and algorithms.
+Topics such as linear programming, complex subject matter.
+A potential student should naturally route inspection and critical path analysis are explored in structure a mathematical argument using equations and detail. correct mathematical notation consistently and accurately.
+The student should be aware that even if they found GCSE ASSESSMENT easy and are a capable mathematician they will be looking at You will be assessed internally throughout the course to concepts that will challenge them significantly, they will make check that you are on track.
+The course is formally assessed mistakes and must not give up when the topics are difficult. through three examination papers that will be sat at the end You will receive 2 A Levels in maths: A Level Mathematics and of Year 13.
+A Level Further Mathematics.